 Orthopedic surgery is a complex and difficult undertaking.
 Featuring some of the most innovative medical techniques being used today, these high-demand procedures allow surgeons to deliver beneficial outcomes faster and better than ever before.
-Even when it comes time to close, surgeons and patients alike benefit from a wide variety of options.
+Even when it’s time to close the incision, surgeons and patients alike benefit from a wide variety of options.

 The history of wound closure technology is a long one, but the last half century has seen a tremendous amount of change in available modalities.
 Here is a brief look at how advances in medical technology have affected the procedure.